glideapps/canvas-hypertxt/README.md

 Benchmark code can be found [here](https://github.com/glideapps/canvas-hypertxt/blob/main/src/stories/benchmark.stories.tsx).
 You can run benchmarks on your machine [here](https://glideapps.github.io/canvas-hypertxt/?path=/story/benchmark--benchmark)

+`canvas-multiline-text` is not included in this chart because it fails to pass a basic correctness test.
+It can't handle wrapping correctly if there are no words to break at, nor does it handle newlines.
+Due to this it ends up making fewer draw calls and a significant amount of rendering happens off-canvas reducing drawing overhead further due to the correctness errors.

+That said canvas-hypertxt tends to be around 20-30% faster than canvas-multiline-text without hyper wrapping, and about 1.2x faster with.

 ## How is this so much faster?

 Canvas-txt is an excellent library but takes a very inefficient approach to finding wrap points.
 It is clearly not written with performance in mind, but rather with features and bundle size.
 Overall it is a fantastic library of raw speed is not important to your use case.